 This may be a challenging question to answer if you’re early in your career.
 However, the interviewer wants to see that you have critical thinking skills and are open to innovating established practices.
 For example, you can describe an instance in a past role or internship where you sought to improve a workflow or developed a new way of doing something.

-Those with more experience should focus on an instance when they changed or created a process that directly impacted the company.
-For example, you could talk about a time you noticed one specific report that was consistently taking more time than expected.
+For those with more experience, it’s important to focus on an instance when you changed or created a process that directly impacted the company.
+You could talk about a time you noticed a specific report was consistently taking more time than expected.
 But, you discovered a way to make the process more efficient, saving the company time (and money).

 4. When facing a tight deadline, how do you react?